Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 ### smart.cmdlet.executors

-Current default value is 10, which means there will be 10 actions executed concurrently at the same time.
+The default value is 10, which means there will be 10 actions executed concurrently at the same time.
 If the current configuration cannot meet your performance requirements, you can change it by defining the property in the smart-site.xml under ${SMART_HOME}/conf directory.
 Here is an example showing how to change the action execution parallelism to 50.
 ```xml
      <property>